ldv-klever/klever/docs/deploy.rst

 .. code-block:: console

-  $ pip install --upgrade pip wheel setuptools setuptools_scm
+  $ pip install --upgrade pip wheel setuptools==70.3.0 setuptools_scm

 .. note:: Later we assume that you are using the Klever Python virtual environment created in the way described above.